gstavrinos/ez_pick_and_place/README.md

 1. Initialize an EzPnP object.
 2. Initialize GripperMove and ArmMove objects.
-3. Use the addMove function to add GripperMove and ArmMove objects to the EZPnP routine.
+3. Use the addMove function to add GripperMove and ArmMove objects to the EzPnP routine.
 WARNING: Order matters.
 4. Implement a move function that will move your gripper based on a GripperMove.
 5. Optionally use the addSphere/addBox/addMesh/AddPlance functions to add objects to your planning scene.
 6. Optionally use the attachBox/attachMesh functions to attach objects to your robot.